leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

 ### D. Mutations

-All the time errors in transcription or translation lead to a corruption of genetic information.
-These errors typically occur as the result of exposure to a **mutagen**.
+All the time, errors in transcription or translation lead to a corruption of genetic information.
+These errors typically occur by exposure to a **mutagen**.
 A few different kinds of mutations can occur.
-A **missense** mutation involves the substitution of a single base in a DNA strand.
-This can result in a specific codon coding for different amino acids, or cause no visible change at all (**silent** mutation).
+A **missense** mutation involves substituting a single base in a DNA strand for another.
+This mistake can result in a specific codon coding for a different amino acid or cause no visible change (**silent** mutation).
 A **nonsense** mutation occurs when a stop codon is introduced earlier in the DNA sequence, leading to a prematurely truncated protein.
-Lastly, a **frameshift** mutation involves offsetting an entire DNA sequence by a base pair.
+Lastly, a **frameshift** mutation offsets an entire DNA sequence by a base pair.
 This last type of mutation is particularly devastating, as now *every single codon* might code for a new amino acid.

 We must emphasize, however, that mutations are not inherently good *or* bad.
-Mutations are simply random perturbations to a genetic sequence that occur quite regularly.
+Mutations are simply random perturbations to a genetic sequence that occur regularly.
 These random errors are a vital component of life.
-Over millions of years, Darwinian evolutionary theory argues that **natural selection** selects for the *fittest* mutations in a species.
-This phenomenon leads to evolution and eventually **speciation** (the creation of new species) over time.
+Darwinian evolutionary theory argues that **natural selection** evolves species by selecting the *fittest* mutations over time.
+This phenomenon leads to evolution and eventually **speciation** (creation of new species) over time.

 We'll work through a few examples of mutations in the diagram below.